tom-draper/persona/README.md

 ### Locations

-The list of locations currently available can be found [here](data/README.md).
-More locations and features will continue to be included in future.
+The full list of locations currently available can be found [here](data/README.md).
+It includes countries, groups of locations (e.g. UK, USA), and cities.
+More locations and features will continue to be added in future.

 ## Limitations